1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 ## Presentation
 ### Selected Topic
-Using a machine learning model to predict the performance of stocks from the JPX Tokyo Stock Exchange and rank the stocks from highest to lowest expected returns.
+Using machine learning models to predict the performance of stocks from the JPX Tokyo Stock Exchange and rank the stocks from highest to lowest expected returns.

 ### Reason for Selected Topic
 The data scientists in our group are interested in exploring quantitative trading where decisions to buy or sell stocks are made based on predictions from trained models.
 Historically, finance decisions have been made manually by professionals who decide whether a stock or derivative is undervalued or overvalued.
 Our goal is to use machine learning to quickly evaluate a large set of financial data in order to make a portfolio of predicted stock outcomes.